200-0K/tag-appender/README.md

 ### Selecting Tags
 - **One Tag**: To add one tag, just left click the tag from the tag list.
 - **Multiple Tags**: To add multiple tags, hold down the control key while clicking the tags to select them.

+### Opening Media Externally
+- Click the **eye icon** next to the file name input to open the current image or video in your system's default media viewer.

 ### Organizing Tags
 - **Reordering**: You can drag and drop tags within a group or move them between groups.
 You can also reorder the groups themselves.